Stephen de Fulbourn: Biography

 According to Otway-Ruthven, his tenure as Justiciar was plagued by accusations of corruption and inefficiency.
-How much truth there was in the charges is difficult to say: the activities of Stephen and his brother Walter, who acted as his Deputy, prompted an official inquiry in 1284, during which numerous charges and grievances were aired, including debasing the coinage by the issue of inferior pennies, and ransacking Dublin Castle for its valuables, but he remained Justiciar until his death.
+How much truth there was in the charges is difficult to say: the activities of Stephen and his brother Walter, who acted as his Deputy, prompted an official inquiry in 1284, during which numerous charges and grievances were aired, including debasing the coinage by the issue of inferior pennies, and ransacking Dublin Castle for its valuables.
+Despite the serious nature of these charges, he remained Justiciar until his death.
 He was a man of considerable financial acumen, which was then the reason for making him Treasurer, and his success at moneymaking is not in itself proof that he was corrupt.
 The moving force behind many of the charges was Nicholas de Clere (or le Clerk), his successor as Treasurer.
 Nicholas was himself accused of corruption a few years later, and died in prison, having been unable to prove his innocence, or pay his debts to the English Crown.
 Some of the charges against him almost certainly originated with Stephen's relatives, seeking revenge (Stephen himself had died three years earlier).

 Envy of the Fulbourn brothers' wealth and power no doubt played a part in the campaign against them: in 1285 the King received a report complaining that the brothers "were everything, and without them there is nothing".

 Stephen gave his name to the steeping, a debased form of the sterling silver penny.
 The steeping was outlawed by Edward I.